Welcome to today's edition of the Rush 24-7 podcast.

 Traditional marriage has to be the standard for society because it's the healthiest.

-And that's what I, you know, um believe, and I thank you for the.
+And that's what I, you know, believe, and I thank you for the money.

-Speaking of which, speaking of which, you know, one of the uh there's a there's a state of Washington or state of Oregon, I can't recall where this was.
+Speaking of which, speaking of which, you know, one of the state of Washington or state of Oregon, I can't recall where this was.

 It's in the last month.

-A legislator out there, I don't know if he's gay or not, but he's being supported by gay groups, uh, wants to pass uh a uh either a ballot initiative and have it voted under the people or a piece of legislation, I don't know which, uh, that would require married couples to have children within three years, or their marriages would be annulled.
+A legislator out there, I don't know if he's gay or not, but he's being supported by gay groups, wants to pass either a ballot initiative and have it voted under the people or a piece of legislation, I'm not sure which, that would require married couples to have children within three years or their marriages would be annulled.

-And he's doing this, or they're doing this because uh the pro-marage institution people are saying that marriage exists primarily as the standard best way to raise children.
+And he's doing this, or they're doing this because the pro-marriage institution people are saying that marriage exists primarily as the standard best way to raise children.

-And uh and and the and the uh of course the gay marriage people are saying, well, we can't we can't do that without other forms of insemination, uh, artificial wombs, adoption, and this sort of thing.
+And of course, the gay marriage people are saying, well, we can't do that without other forms of insemination, artificial wombs, adoption, this sort of thing.

-Well, you know, uh it is the most ideal procreation and unity are the keys to marriage, and I think we've degraded the the sacred institution of marriage so much through Hollywood and cohabitation and all those other forms, those other unions that they think should be equivalent.
+And I think we've degraded the sacred institution of marriage so much through Hollywood and cohabitation and all those other forms, those other unions that they think should be equivalent.

 But marriage is the ideal for those kids to be having a mother and a father.

-Well, you think of the idea though that if two uh if if two uh straight people get married and don't have kids in three years, the marriage is annulled.
+What do you think of the idea, though, that if two straight people get married and don't have kids in three years, the marriage is annulled?

 You're more than welcome.